 Changes from the original Zerocash are explained in §8 'Differences from the Zerocash paper' on p.
 92, and highlighted in magenta throughout the document.

 Changes specific to the Overwinter upgrade are highlighted in blue.

 Changes specific to the Sapling upgrade following Overwinter are highlighted in green.

 Changes specific to the Blossom upgrade following Sapling are highlighted in red.

 Changes specific to the Heartwood upgrade following Blossom are highlighted in orange.

+Changes specific to the NU4 upgrade following Heartwood are highlighted in purple.

 All of these are also changes from Zerocash.
 The name Sprout is used for the Zcash protocol prior to Sapling (both before and after Overwinter).